 - to store the feed (For example Crude Oil) before processing

 Each tank has several nozzles to allow the Fluid in or out.
 All these nozzles must be arranged in a cost-effective efficient way such that they work smoothly without overloading the nozzle connections during operation.
 Proper nozzle orientation of storage tanks helps in reducing the maximum of operational problems.
 Good nozzle orientation is thus one of the most important activities in the piping layout and design stage.

 Considerations for Storage Tank Nozzle Orientation

 The number of tank nozzles is dependent on the operation and fluid handled.
 The orientation of each nozzle and providing platforms shall be considered together.

-Normal practice is to collect body (shell) nozzles in one side of the tank and roof tanks in the same direction along with of roof platform (Fig 1).
+Normal practice is to collect body (shell) nozzles on one side of the tank and roof tanks in the same direction along with of roof platform (Fig 1).
 By this design, these nozzles and the valves, connected to each nozzle are easily accessible.
-Lesser platforms are required in such cases Hence, the design is economic.
+Lesser platforms are required in such cases.
+Hence, the design is economic.